 - Texting and Driving May Have Deadly Consequences

-- Distracted Driving Research - National Safety Council
+- Ending Distracted Driving is Everyone's Responsibility - National Safety Council

 - Distracted Driving - CDC